 Note that too many iron supplements may lead to poisoning.
 That is why you need to consult with your doctor to see what dosage is right for you.

 You shouldn’t overindulge in food supplements simply by force of habit.
-However, if your blood work shows significant shortage of this or that essential nutrient it is necessary and safe to make up for it by taking relevant vitamins.
+However, if your blood work shows a significant shortage of this or that essential nutrient it is necessary and safe to make up for it by taking relevant vitamins.
 Just remember to treat supplements just as any other prescription meds and, before buying any, follow these three simple steps: avoid self-diagnosis, have your blood tested and consult with your health care professional.